 There is an upcoming Sustainability Commission, in which student representatives will “make recommendations on projects and anything else to do with sustainability and environmental factors,” as described by Kahn.

 With the new Bracken building finishing in around two years, President Kahn hopes to renew the QR codes on trees on campus to educate passersby on sustainability, indigenous connections, and Shoreline’s history.
-There’s been a recent student-led initiative to add composting to Campus Living’s utilities.
+There’s been a recent student-led initiative to add compost to 7000 Campus Living’s utilities.
 Additionally, the Gender Equity Center’s Plant Medicine Workshop had great turnout, and there will be another workshop in the near future.